QuaSi-Software/Documentation/docs/changing_documentation.md

 5. Install the documentation package with `pip install -e .`.

 ### 3. Run the documentation generation
 You can now generate and view the documentation.
 By running `mkdocs serve`, a webserver is started that hosts the documentation on [http://localhost:8000](http://localhost:8000).
 This process runs continously and should detect when changes are made to the documentation source files and restart automatically.
-You can also quit the process with `ctrl+c` and start it again in order to generate it again.
+If not, you can add the command `mkdocs serve -watch /path/to/markdown/file` with the absolute path to the file(s) that should be checked for changes continuously.
+You can also quit the process with `ctrl+c` and start it again in order to generate the HTML-files again.